carlodenardin/svlm/README.md

 # Small Vision Language Model - Image Text to Code

-This project provides a benchmark for evaluating multimodal models in the task of code generation from graphical representations, using datasets from Human-Eval and PSB2.
+This project provides a benchmark for evaluating multimodal models in the task of code generation from graphical representations using problems from HumanEval.

 ## Project Structure
 ```